Eglantine Church, Lisburn.

 This is the "Safe Haven" Holocaust Memorial Garden which can be seen at the entrance to Millisle Primary School.

 My sincere appreciation goes to both Mr Magill, who is the current owner of Ballyrolly House, and Mrs Linda Patterson, Principal of Millisle Primary School for their patience and assistance.

 Statues marking the Kinder Transport can be seen at Railway Stations in various Cities including London.

-The two shown here are Hamburg on the left and Prague on the right.
+The one shown above is in Hamburg while Prague is seen on the right.

 D-Day Ship, Portaferry

 From Lough Shore Road at Portaferry you can see the wreck of a ship in Ballyhenry Bay in Strangford Lough.

 The ship can be seen clearly at low tide and has an interesting story. – This was a Ship which was known as S.S.
 Empire Tana.

 Built in 1923 as "Carso” in Trieste, Italy was captured by the Allies in 1943 and renamed.

 This ship was used as part of the Goosberry Breakwater on the British “Sword” Beach in Normandy on D-day 6th June 1944.